cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 By focusing on these considerations, clinicians can effectively address the needs of disorganized patients:

-1. Parental presence: IPFs provide a fully present and attuned presence to help disorganized patients feel seen, supported, and safe.
+1. **Parental presence**: IPFs provide a fully present and attuned presence to help disorganized patients feel seen, supported, and safe.
-2. Consistency and reliability: IPFs offer consistent responses and steady levels of arousal to help correct poor self-regulation and control in disorganized patients.
+2. **Consistency and reliability**: IPFs offer consistent responses and steady levels of arousal to help correct poor self-regulation and control in disorganized patients.
-3. Interest: IPFs show genuine interest in the patient's experiences and emotions, fostering a sense of connection and security.
+3. **Interest**: IPFs show genuine interest in the patient's experiences and emotions, fostering a sense of connection and security.
-4. Protection: IPFs provide an approachable safe haven that is not associated with fear arousal but rather with calmness and serenity.
+4. **Protection**: IPFs provide an approachable safe haven that is not associated with fear arousal but rather with calmness and serenity.
-5. Attunement: IPFs consistently and accurately recognize and respond to the full range of the patient's negative and positive emotional states, supporting intersubjective reciprocal exchange and reducing emotional numbness.
+5. **Attunement**: IPFs consistently and accurately recognize and respond to the full range of the patient's negative and positive emotional states, supporting intersubjective reciprocal exchange and reducing emotional numbness.

 ### Thereby, the disorganized patient-as-child learns to trust his or her affects and to become effective in expressing them in the context of the imagine